-The Culinary Technology curriculum provides specific training required to prepare students to assume positions as trained culinary professionals in a variety of foodservice settings including full-service restaurants, hotels, resorts, clubs, catering operations, contract food service, and health care facilities.
+The Culinary Technology curriculum provides specific training required to prepare students to assume positions as trained culinary professionals in various food service settings including full-service restaurants, hotels, resorts, clubs, catering operations, contract food service, and health care facilities.

-Course offerings emphasize practical application, a strong theoretical knowledge base, and professionalism and provide the critical competencies to successfully meet industry demands.
+Course offerings emphasize practical application, a strong theoretical knowledge base, and professionalism and provide the critical competencies to meet industry demands successfully.
 Courses also include sanitation, food/beverage service and control, baking, garde manger, American/international cuisines, food production, and hospitality supervision.

 Graduates should qualify for entry-level positions such as line cook, station chef, and assistant pastry chef.
 American Culinary Federation certification is available to graduates.
 With experience, graduates may advance to positions such as sous-chef, executive chef, or food service manager.